matthewkayne/hangman/README.md

-# Hangman
+# Games

-This is a basic hangman game
+This is a collection of simple games

-Run the "Hangman.py" file